IDEOorg/roo_docs_site/README.md

 ## Overview

 This site serves as the central repository for technical documentation of the Roo platform, built by IDEO.org in 2018.
+It is hosted using Github pages.

 ## How to build project